angoca/db2admintools/README.md

  * db2env
    * It helps to change the configuration easily when switching instances.
 It was based on OraEnv.
+   * You should run this script by preceding the command with dot space (. ./db2env) in order to modify the current profile.
    * By default it reads db2greg db2greg file from /opt/ibm/db2/v10.5 installation.
    * To overide default behavior, define the DB2_DIR with th installation directory.
    * As advise, define the DB2_DIR variable in the .profile or .bashrc.